ShanguUncle/UnityChatSDK/Assets/UnityChatSDK/Plugins/TurboJpeg/Mac/ReadMe_Mac.txt

 3. go to General

-4. Press Allow Anyway: "turbojpeg.bundle" was blocked from use because it is not from an identified developer.
+4. Press Allow Anyway
+If there is no such option, please execute in the terminal: sudo spctl --master-disable